PyxelM/alucinara/content/deities/the-petrified-child.md

 The formation of these eyes is greatly helped by Alucinarium content in the rock, as this often causes the surface to shift into the shape of a face.
 This is often hastened by the process of erosion.

 ### Watchstones
 Once the morellic minikin had discovered this, they began to seek out rocks and carve faces into them, commonly as a good luck charm.
-These came to be known as '[Watchstones](phenomena/watchstones.md).'[^1]
+These came to be known as '[Watchstones](phenomena/watchstones.md).'

 A lot of these rocks would be ineffective as they would be hidden away in a pocket, unable to see out of the fabric.
 So, the morellic minikin would sometimes cut holes in their pockets so that the eyes could see out.

 An innovation came when early-stonechild minikin discovered that carving alucinarium geodes into watchstones worked to allow them to move, tremendously increasing the field of view of the watchstones.

-[^1]: 'uinh eyanitu atëmil' `DEF stone-PL see-STV` 'the seeing stones' ([P.M.](languages/proto-morellic.md))
+[^1]: 'uinh sëti-eyan' `DEF child-stone` 'the child of stone' ([P.M.](languages/proto-morellic.md))